 - Lived experience with HIV/AIDS, immigration and refugee system is an asset

 This is a full-time permanent position based in Toronto with a salary range of $72,000-$87,000 annually plus benefits.
-If you are interested in joining our team, please submit your resume and cover letter, to email@example.com.
+If you are interested in joining our team, please submit your resume and cover letter by July 5th, 2023 to firstname.lastname@example.org.

 We are committed to promoting accessible recruitment as outlined in the Accessibility for Ontarians with Disabilities Act.
 We will attempt to accommodate persons with a disability in an appropriate and effective manner throughout all stages of the recruitment process.
 Accommodations will be provided upon request.
 We thank all applicants for their interest in this position; however, only those selected for an interview will be contacted.
 If you are selected for a interview a full job description of all the duties and responsibilities will be sent to you.